S3umish/Sunitee.github.io/_posts/2021-02-23-the_super_power_of_dots.markdown

 ```

-Like "Dots " I am highly impressed with "Self " in Ruby.
+Like " Dots " I am highly impressed with "Self " in Ruby.

 I am hopeful that in the next mod, I will find more interesting connections with the real world !!
 Thanks for reading .